This blog is dedicated to people who know they need to write one but struggle to know why they should, what to write and how to write a DIY blog.

 However, if the blog you’re writing doesn’t naturally marry to your website, don’t place awkward links in.
 You’re better off writing a really good piece of work, with natural keyword placement and no inbound links if they are not relevant.
 Google algorithms will pick up on this and work against you.

-Apparently it is better to write concise blogs without confusing words.
+It is better to write concise blogs without confusing words.
 Google prefers blogs to be written to a standard that a 13-14 year old will be able to understand.
-I guess this means you really have to know your stuff and can’t hide behind a wall of hyperbole; it also means information can be readily available for all.
+This means you have to know your stuff and can’t hide behind a wall of hyperbole; it also means information can be readily available for all.

 Ideally blog lengths should be at least 300 words, and even better at 1000.
 This blog post is 1,405 to give you an idea of length.
 Google will notice longer blogs and therefore you will rank better in the SERPS.
 Check out this article if you’d like to know more on this subject.